Federal Building, Minneapolis

 Minneapolis, MN 55401

 The three-story Federal Building in Minneapolis, Minn., was first constructed for use as a U.S. Post Office in 1913 and transformed into a federal office building in the 1930s.
-Listed on the National Register of Historic Places, the Federal Building covers one square block and is within blocks of the U.S. Courthouse and several state and city government buildings.
+Listed on the National Register of Historic Places, the building covers one square block and is within blocks of the Minneapolis U.S. Courthouse and several state and city government buildings.

 Public Hours: 8 a.m.– 4:30 p.m.
 Monday through Friday (except federal holidays)

 For more building information or service calls, use contacts at top right.
 For other federal government information, call 1-800-FED-INFO.